DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 We didn't replicate that story, rather we found that people's different reactions to doomsday interesting.
 Some people are calm and trying to find solutions, some people are in panic and some people are even worshiping the aliens.
 To dramatize the story, we want to showcase various interests of the group and present to the user the important decision to make that would determine the fate of humankind.

-Check out our inital project proposal here: https://sparkling-nautilus-311.notion.site/Faith-in-humanity-ab99d8ba52ea4b9bb679535204325db3
+Check out our initial project proposal here: https://sparkling-nautilus-311.notion.site/Faith-in-humanity-ab99d8ba52ea4b9bb679535204325db3

 ## Finalized Story

 Note: This was the very first draft of our storyline, it is amazing looking back and seeing how much of this stuff we actually managed to build and achieve.
-The writing is a bit more dramatic than the game ended up being but regradless, seeing a story we wrote come to life and reflecting back on the process of creating and building it feels very good.
+The writing is a bit more dramatic than the game ended up being but regardless, seeing a story we wrote come to life and reflecting back on the process of creating and building it feels very good.

 Scene 1: **And From God's Cradle You Emerge.**